-For instructions and all other deadlines and release dates, please refer to the "ASC NHSN Guidance: Join the Group, Review/Accept Data Rights Template, and Download Reports" and the "Deadlines and Reporting Periods" table (below), which are also provided on the Join ASC NHSN Group webpage.
+For instructions and all other deadlines and release dates, please refer to the "ASC NHSN Guidance: Join the Group, Review/Accept Data Rights Template, and Download Reports" and the "Deadlines and Reporting Periods" table (below), which are provided on the Join ASC NHSN Group webpage.

-Join Leapfrog's NHSN group by Leapfrog will download data from NHSN for all current group members on Data downloaded from NHSN will be scored and publicly reported for ASCs that have submitted a Survey by SDOM and SSI Reporting Period Available on ASC Details Page and Public Reporting Website on June 20, 2024 June 21, 2024 June 30, 2024 Latest 6 months prior to Survey submission July 12, 2024 Details Page July 25, 2024 Public Reporting Website August 22, 2024 August 23, 2024 August 31, 2024 Latest 6 months prior to Survey submission September 9, 2024 October 23, 2024 October 24, 2024 October 31, 2024 Latest 6 months prior to Survey submission November 7, 2024 December 18, 2024 December 19, 2024 November 30, 2024 Latest 6 months prior to Survey submission January 8, 2025
+Join Leapfrog's NHSN group by Leapfrog will download data from NHSN for all current group members on Data downloaded from NHSN will be scored and publicly reported for ASCs that have submitted a Survey by SSI Reporting Period Available on ASC Details Page and Public Reporting Website on June 19, 2025 June 20, 2025 June 30, 2025 Latest 12 months prior to Survey submission July 12, 2025 Details Page July 25, 2025 Public Reporting Website August 21, 2025 August 22, 2025 August 31, 2025 Latest 12 months prior to Survey submission September 10, 2025 October 22, 2025 October 23, 2025 October 31, 2025 Latest 12 months prior to Survey submission November 12, 2025 December 17, 2025 December 18, 2025 November 30, 2025 Latest 12 months prior to Survey submission January 12, 2026

-Leapfrog will provide step-by-step instructions for ASCs to download the same reports that Leapfrog downloads for each of the NHSN data downloads on our website by April 1.
+Instructions for ASCs to download and review the same reports that Leapfrog downloads for each of the NHSN data downloads is available in the "ASC NHSN Guidance: Join the Group, Review/Accept Data Rights Template, and Download Reports" document on our website.

-\ Available on ASC Details Page on the same date as public release of Survey Results
+Available on ASC Details Page on the same date as public release of Survey Results.

-\\ The Leapfrog ASC Survey closes on November 30, 2024.
-The last NHSN data download is on December 21, 2024, to incorporate any facilities and corrections from facilities that joined by the last join date of December 20, 2024.
+The Leapfrog ASC Survey closes on November 30, 2025.
+The last NHSN data download is on December 18, 2025, to incorporate any facilities and corrections from facilities that joined by the last join date of December 17, 2025.